The provisions of the management plan at TAROM

 TAROM is in a delicate moment.
 The government has the mission to bring the national airline operator to profit or to privatize it.
 The second option was suggested by the IMF and seems like a good solution, but no one guarantees that the privatization will be successful.

-So the first option is tried and a private council has been elected.
-The directors, with a four-year mandate, have a duty to make TAROM a profitable company.
+So the first option is tried and a private council was elected.
+The administrators, with a four-year term, have the duty to make TAROM profitable.
 After several months of analysis and statements, a management plan was established for the next 3 years.
-It was approved at the meeting of the Board of Directors on March 11 2013.
+It was approved at the meeting of the Board of Directors on March 11, 2013.

 In order to achieve the main objective of the company, to achieve profit in 2015, it is necessary to introduce a new commercial policy, much more dynamic and proactive.
 All the priorities of the company are focused on the needs of the clients, so that the projects in the commercial area aim to increase the degree of loading in order to meet the standard norms of the industry, the revision of the schedules and the network of flights according to the existing demand in the market, the diversification and the improvement of the services, diversification of the tourist packages offered.